 - Automated tracking and attribution of affiliate-generated sales.

 - Automated commission calculation, with different payout options available for affiliates.

 - Mobile-friendly design and dashboard access for affiliates to check activity and track earnings.

 - Comprehensive end-to-end reporting at both the individual affiliate and company levels for easy monitoring and optimization of affiliate marketing strategies.

 - Integrated 1099 management and reporting.

-By having the right behind-the-scenes technology in place, direct-to-consumer companies are well-positioned to rapidly scale affiliate marketing programs and set affiliates up for long-term success.
+By having the right behind-the-scenes technology in place, direct-to-consumer companies are well-positioned to rapidly scale affiliate programs and set affiliates up for long-term success.